 - where it can be clearly evidenced (e.g., written confirmation from publishers) that the candidate's opportunities to publish material from the thesis in the normal range of journals or other published outlets for that subject discipline will be significantly and detrimentally affected providing open access via the University's Research Repository, the British Library EThOS or other specified online service.

 PGR10.5.6 Where RDAB decides that the nature of the candidate's work prevents the thesis or its core underpinning data from being made openly available in the library of the University via the Research Repository or, in the case of a PhD, via the British Library EThOS, or other specified online service, or in that of any collaborating establishment, then it will be retained by the University on restricted access immediately upon completion of the award for the time period approved.
 Subject to any requirements under the Freedom of Information Act (2002), it will only be made available to those who were directly involved in the research during this time.

 PGR10.6 Intellectual property

-PGR10.6.3 Where there is a change in the project or supervision arrangements or the introduction of collaborative partners at any point subsequent to the RD1 approval process, it is the Director of Studies’ responsibility to ensure that the project remains compliant with the University’s IP requirements.
+PGR10.6.5 Where there is a change in the project or supervision arrangements or the introduction of collaborative partners at any point subsequent to the RD1 approval process, it is the Director of Studies’ responsibility to ensure that the project remains compliant with the University’s intellectual property requirements.

-For example, if an additional supervisor is added to the team who is employed by an external organisation and brings with them employer IP requirements then these must be clearly agreed in writing and should be notified to the Faculty Research Degrees Committee (FRDC) at the time the change of supervision is proposed.
+For example, if an additional supervisor is added to the team who is employed by an external organisation and brings with them employer intellectual property requirements, then these must be clearly agreed in writing and should be notified to the Faculty Research Degrees Committee (FRDC) at the time the change of supervision is proposed.

 PGR10.7 Third party copyright